 - protect public health and safety

-- provide adequate information about food to help consumers make informed choices and to prevent fraud and deception
+- provide enough information about food to help consumers make informed choices and to prevent fraud and deception

 Role of FSANZ

 FSANZ's role is to protect the health and safety of people in Australia and New Zealand by maintaining a safe food supply.

 FSANZ is responsible for: